codewars/docs/content/authoring/kata/create-first-kata.md

 #### Estimated rank

 Here you specify how difficult you think your kata is.
 This value is used as an initial estimate for the kata difficulty, and will be refined while collecting rank votes from other users who solved it.
-Your perception on the difficulty of your katra might differ from what community might think and estimate, so your kata may end up finally accepted with higher or lower rank.
+Your perception on the difficulty of your kata might differ from what the community might think and estimate, so your kata may end up approved with a higher or lower rank.

 #### Tags